WyattBlue/auto-editor/articles/installing.md

 SyntaxError: invalid syntax
 ```

-It means you are incorrectly running pip in the Python interpretor.
+It means you are incorrectly running pip in the Python interpreter.
 Run `quit()` to go back to the regular console.

 If running auto-editor causes an error message to appear like this: